jiwagon/Wordle-iOS-App/README.md

 ## Notes

 I had a configuration issue in the beginning, and it was fixed after updating my macOS system and XCode.
-I was not able to automatically update the XCode because there was a virus attack in my system, and was eating up my storage space.
-However, updating macOS helped to mitigate that issue and allowed me to update XCode.
+I was not able to automatically update the XCode.
+I spent some time trying to discover the problem and asked my instructor for help.
+Eventually, I found out that there was an unknown virus attack in my system, and was eating up my storage space.
+However, updating macOS helped to mitigate that issue and allowed me to update XCode and run my files properly.

 ## License